Dance of Death: Du Lac & Fey

 Dance of Death: Du Lac & Fey is an adventure game developed and published by British independent studio Salix Games for Windows in 2019.
 Set in 1888 London, the game features the legendary figures of Lancelot and Morgan le Fay as well as the historical Mary Jane Kelly in their joint hunt for a mysterious serial killer known as the Ripper.

 Gameplay

-Dance of Death: Du Lac & Feyh is a point-and-click adventure game seen from a third-person perspective, using an action hotspot system with three playable characters.
+Dance of Death: Du Lac & Fey is a point-and-click adventure game seen from a third-person perspective, using an action hotspot system with three playable characters.
 The player is to be able to swap and chose between the characters and their different abilities.
 The developer promised "a multi-branching story where in-game decisions impact on each character's resolution."

 Plot

 According to the official synopsis: "Players take on the roles of immortal knight Sir Lancelot Du Lac and cursed sorceress Morgana Le Fey as their latest adventure brings them to the smog-shrouded streets of Victorian London during the infamous Whitechapel Murders of 1888.
 They become embroiled in the gruesome mystery due to the occult nature of the killings, which leads them to Mary Kelly: a Whitechapel local with a magical secret who could be the key to stopping the murders.
 The three join forces to explore the capital's underbelly in an attempt to decipher clues, hunt down the Ripper and uncover the shocking truth behind the killer's bloody rampage."

 The game offers three diverse protagonists offering vastly different perspectives in the class-divided society.
 They are the upper-class womanising gentleman Lancelot (voiced by Gareth David-Lloyd), Morgana who had been turned by a spell into a dog and now can talk to animals (voiced by Perdita Weeks), and the Ripper's final victim Mary Kelly (voiced by Alexandra Roach).